-Welcome to the Fall 2011 edition of “The Innovator”.
+Welcome to the last edition of “The Innovator” for 2011.

-Since the last edition of “The Innovator”, we have produced some incredible events, signed up more Purchasing Partners, made great strides in our Commercialization programs, and continue to focus on growing life sciences in Washington through our Policy efforts!
+Since the last edition of “The Innovator”, we have produced several more incredible events, released the 2011 Life Science Economic Impact Report for Washington state, scontinue to support dozens of life science start-up companies with our Commercialization efforts, and continue to focus on growing life sciences in Washington through our Policy efforts!

 Our members have purchased nearly $30M through the WBBA’s Purchasing Partners, saving more than $4M!
 In this economy, that is not insignificant.
-We continue to add other partners to the purchasing “arsenal” to ensure that WBBA members are taking advantage of these programs.
+We continue to speak with other potential partners, and try to ensure that our members are taking advantage of these program.

 Our commercialization team has been working hard to assist and grow our life sciences start-up community.
-So far in 2011, 55 new organizations have sought expert counsel from the WBBA.
-In 2010, more than 50 new life science start-ups sought our advice… and we are very proud that about 30% of these entrepreneurs successfully started their venture with our assistance.
+So far in 2011, 55 new start-ups have sought expert counsel from the WBBA.
 WINGS, VIP Forums and www.lifesciencestartup.com continue to be critical elements to our growing entrepreneurial community.

-In addition to our pro-bono commercialization consulting services, the WBBA has partnered with the City of Seattle’s Office of Economic Development to “GrowSeattle” – an initiative to grow life science businesses and retain jobs to create a sustainable Seattle economy.
+In addition to our pro-bono consulting services, the WBBA has partnered with the City of Seattle’s Office of Economic Development to “GrowSeattle” – an initiative to grow life science businesses and retain jobs to create a sustainable Seattle economy.
 We’ve also been awarded a Washington State CERB grant to support medical technology product exports.
-The WBBA, University of Washington’s C4C, and the Washington Global Health Alliance are collaborating to enhance www.lifesciencestartup.com as a tool that directly impacts medical technology exports from WA state.
-Stay tuned as these programs develop.
+The WBBA, University of Washington’s C4C, and the Washington Global Health Alliance, are collaborating to enhance www.lifesciencestartup.com to assist direct companies trying to increase medical technology exports ex-US.
+Stay tuned for more updates on these programs.

-As mentioned earlier, many of our state and federal delegates are reaching out to WBBA and our members to hear directly what our priorities are.
-It is vital that we continue to hear from everyone in our community on key issues that are of the highest priority to you.
-Our Government Affairs Committee is finalizing our 2012 priorities, and the WBBA continues to increase life sciences influence and voice in both Olympia and Washington DC.
+As mentioned earlier, many of our state and federal delegates are reaching out to us and to our members to hear directly what our priorities are.
+It is vital that we continue to hear from you to know what key issues are of the highest priority to you.
+Our Government Affairs Committee is busy finalizing our 2012 priorities, and we will continue to work on increasing our voice in both Olympia and Washington DC.

 I encourage you to go to WBBA’s Public Policy page on our website to learn more about our priorities and to get involved.